 He garnered much recognition including first award for the competition of young “cuatristas” of Puerto Rican Culture Institute (2010), two special recognition from the Puerto Rican House of Representatives (2005 & 2014), granted scholarship for a bachelor degree at Inter-American University of Puerto Rico (2012), commission work by “Asociación de Padres y Amigos Orquestas Secundarias y Superiores inc.” (APAOSS) (2015), First Prize GladeTM composition competition (2015), dedication of “46th Festival del Cuatro Puertorriqueño” (2016), Chicago’s Puerto Rican Arts Alliance recognition for outstanding contribution in the cuatro instrument (2016), and many others.

-Luis Sanz earned his Bachelor’s degree in Music Composition at the Puerto Rico Conservatory of Music with his mentor Alfonso Fuentes.
-At the same time, he earned a Bachelor degree at Inter-American University of Puerto Rico in Bass performance with the professor Samuel Morales, with a minor in Education.
-Currently, Luis is in his first Master’s degree year in Composition at The University of North Carolina School of the Arts in Winston Salem with the Professor Dr. Lawrence Dillon.
+Luis earned his Bachelor’s degree in Music Composition at the Puerto Rico Conservatory of Music with his mentor Alfonso Fuentes.
+At the same time, he earned a Bachelor’s degree at Inter-American University of Puerto Rico in Bass performance with Professor Samuel Morales, with a minor in Education.
+Luis holds a Master in Music Composition at UNCSA with Professor Lawrence Dillon.

 Ahora Luis ejecuta fácilmente la música en su instrumento considerándose difícil para aquellos ejecutantes expertos que le llevan el doble de su edad. – Bilingual Teen magazine

 Luis cruza fronteras con su cuatro – El Nuevo Día

 The String Master, UNCSA grad student Luis Sanz has risen to international fame with an instrument few Americans have heard. – Winston Salem Magazine